-American, Italians named as Barcelona attack victims
+Names of Barcelona victims continue to emerge

 An officer with the Vancouver Police Department said her father, Ian Moore Wilson, died while traveling with his wife, who was injured in the attack.

-"He was compassionate, generous, adventurous, and always game for a lively debate, a good book, exploring new places, and a proper-sized pint," Staff Sgt.
+"He was compassionate, generous, adventurous and always game for a lively debate, a good book, exploring new places, and a proper-sized pint," Staff Sgt.
 Fiona Wilson said.

 Her parents had been together for 53 years, she said.

-The identities of three of the injured victims have not been released.
+The identities of the three injured have not been released.

 Three Italians killed

-Bruno Gulotta, a father of two, 25-year-old Luca Russo and 80-year-old Carmen Lopardo were among the 13 killed after a vehicle mowed down crowds of people on Las Ramblas, a pedestrianized thoroughfare in the heart Barcelona.
+Bruno Gulotta, a father of two, , 25, and Carmen Lopardo, 80, were among those killed in Barcelona when a vehicle mowed down crowds on Las Ramblas, a pedestrian thoroughfare in the heart of the city.

-"Italy will remember Bruno Gulotta and Luca Russo and expresses its solidarity with their families," Italian Prime MInister Paolo Gentiloni tweeted Friday.
+"Italy will remember Bruno Gulotta and Luca Russo and expresses its solidarity with their families," Italian Prime Minister Paolo Gentiloni tweeted Friday.
 "Freedom will triumph over barbarism and terrorism."

-Gulotta was on holiday with his partner Martina and two children, five-year-old son Alessandro and daughter Aria, who is a few months old, according to his employer.
+Gulotta was on vacation with his partner, Martina, and two children, son Alessandro, 5, and daughter Aria, who is a few months old, according to his employer.

-"Yesterday afternoon in Barcelona the terrorists killed friend and colleague Bruno Gulotta," his employer, Tom's Hardware Italia, said in a statement Friday.
+"The terrorists killed friend and colleague Bruno Gulotta," his employer, Tom's Hardware Italia, said in a statement Friday.
 "Today is a day of mourning."

 Roberto Buonanno, the manager of Tom's Hardware Italia, said: "Little Alessandro ... is getting ready to start primary school knowing that his life and the life of his family will never be the same.
 And (our thoughts go to) little Aria, that (she) does not see the terrible scene in her eyes, but will never know her father."

-Russo was an engineer on holiday with his 21-year-old girlfriend, Marta Scomazzon.
-The pair were both first aid assistance volunteers, and the Green Cross Civil Protection Association in the northern Italian town of Bassano told CNN that Scomazzon was among the 120 injured in Barcelona.
+Russo was an engineer on vacation with his girlfriend, Marta Scomazzon.
+The pair were both first aid assistance volunteers, and the Green Cross Civil Protection Association in the northern Italian town of Bassano del Grappa told CNN that Scomazzon was among the 120 injured in Barcelona.

-Lopardo was visiting Barcelona on holiday from Buenos Aires, where she had lived for the past 60 years ago while retaining her Italian citizenship, an Italian Foreign Ministry statement said.
+Lopardo was visiting Barcelona from Buenos Aires, where she had lived for 60 years while retaining her Italian citizenship, an Italian Foreign Ministry statement said.

-A 74-year-old Portuguese woman and her granddaughter -- who had been reported missing -- have also been confirmed dead, Portuguese Prime Minister António Costa said.
+A 74-year-old Portuguese woman from Lisbon and her 20-year-old granddaughter have also been confirmed dead, Portuguese Prime Minister António Costa said.
 They have not yet been named.

+"They arrived, got settled, made contact with their family and went for a short walk.
+And they were swept away in this tragic incident," said José Luís Carneiro, the secretary of state for Portuguese communities, according to his spokeswoman.
+The grandmother had planned to celebrate her birthday in the coming days, the spokeswoman said.

-A Belgian citizen has also been confirmed dead.
+A Belgian has also been confirmed dead.

 The emergency services in Catalonia said Friday that 24 doctors had worked through the night conducting autopsies.